MicrosoftDocs/power-automate-docs/articles/process-advisor-protect.md

 ---
-title: Overview of Process Advisor (preview) | Microsoft Docs
+title: Protect your data (preview) | Microsoft Docs
-description: Overview of the Process Advisor feature in Power Automate.
+description: How to protect your data in Process Advisor.
 services: ''
 suite: flow
 documentationcenter: na